-A diagnosis of a heart attack is made by a doctor after performing a physical exam and reviewing your medical history.
-Your doctor will likely give you and electrocardiogram (ECG) to monitor your heart’s electrical activity and see if you are experiencing a heart attack.
-Your doctor should also take a sample of your blood or perform other tests to see if you have evidence of definite heart muscle damage.
+A diagnosis of heart attack is made by a doctor after they perform a physical exam and review your medical history.
+Your doctor will likely conduct an electrocardiogram (ECG) to monitor your heart’s electrical activity.

-If you have had a heart attack, your doctor may order either a nonsurgical procedure or actual surgery to help relieve the pain and prevent another heart attack.
-Some procedures are:
+If you have had a heart attack, your doctor may recommend a procedure (surgery or nonsurgical).
+Procedures can relieve pain and help prevent another heart attack from occurring.

-- bypass surgery: rerouting the blood around the block
+- bypass surgery: reroutes the blood around the blockage

-- heart valve surgery: replacing leaky valves to help the heart pump
+- heart valve surgery: replaces leaky valves to help the heart pump

-- pacemaker: inserting a device to help your heart maintain a normal rhythm
+- pacemaker: insertion of a device to help your heart maintain a normal rhythm

-- heart transplant: in severe cases where the heart attack has caused permanent tissue death to most of the heart
+- heart transplant: this is done in severe cases where the heart attack has caused permanent tissue death to most of the heart

-Your doctor may also prescribe medications to help treat your heart attack including:
+Your doctor may also prescribe medications to treat your heart attack, including:

 - drugs to break up clots